-Thanks to DB Export, a number of charter operators, fishing guides and others, we're able to bring you regular updates from many areas around the country.
+Thanks to Yamaha, a number of charter operators, fishing guides and others, we're able to bring you regular updates from many areas around the country.

 If you would like to receive automatic e-mail notification any time a new report is loaded for a particular region or a specific type of fishing that you're interested in - click here and update your profile.

 To view our forum reports, click here.

 Can you provide a regular report for your area?